go-aah/docs/aah-cli-tool.md

 # list of available commands
 aah help

-# to know one command
+# to know about one command
 aah help build
 ```